 Cornish Game Hens

-1. Stuff the hens: Spoon ½ cup of stuffing into the cavity of each hen, packing it loosely then close the cavity by tying the hens legs together with kitchen twine.
-Place the hens on a wire rack-lined baking pan breast side up then pat them dry with a paper towel.
-Brush the tops of the hens with the room temperature butter and season the with salt and pepper.
+1. Stuff the hens: Spoon ½ cup of stuffing into the cavity of each hen, packing it loosely, then close the cavity by tying the hens’ legs together with kitchen twine.
+Place the hens on a wire rack-lined baking pan, breast side up, then pat them dry with a paper towel.
+Brush the tops of the hens with room-temperature butter and season them with salt and pepper.

-2. Roast the hens: Place the Cornish game hens in a pre-heated 425℉ oven and roast for 20 minutes then reduce oven temperature to 350℉.
-Continue to roast them for an additional 30-40 or until they are cooked through.
-The internal temperature should reach 165℉ for the stuffing and 180℉ in the thickest part of the thigh .
-Allow the hens rest for 10 minutes before carving and serving.
+2. Roast the hens: Place the Cornish game hens in a pre-heated 425℉ oven and roast for 20 minutes, then reduce oven temperature to 350℉.
+Continue to roast them for an additional 30-40 minutes or until they are cooked through.
+The internal temperature should reach 165℉ for the stuffing and 180℉ in the thickest part of the thigh.
+Allow the hens to rest for 10 minutes before carving and serving.

 What to Serve with Stuffed Cornish Game Hens

-• Green beans: Keep things light and fresh with a side of steamed or roasted green beans.
+- Green beans: Keep things light and fresh with a side of steamed or roasted green beans.
 Add a bit of garlic, lemon zest, or almonds for extra flavor.
+For a more indulgent option, try my Southern green bean casserole.

-• Cranberry sauce: A classic accompaniment to poultry, cranberry sauce adds a tart and tangy counterpoint to the richness of the hens.
+- Cranberry sauce: A classic accompaniment to poultry, our orange cranberry sauce adds a tart and tangy counterpoint to the richness of the hens.
 You can make your own or use a store-bought brand.

 Make-Ahead and Storage